richsoni/www-richsoni.com/_songs/couldnt-be-more-wrong.md

 ---
 composed_at: 2016-02-16
+title: Couldn't Be More Wrong
 ---

-early in the morning
+Early in the morning
-while the captain's snoring
+While the captain's snoring
-grab my hat
+Grab my hat
-and start exploring
+and, start exploring

-sipping on a tea
+Sipping on a tea
-sip it by the sea
+Sip it by the sea
-i have to go, wait another 3
+I have to go, wait another 3

-it aint a crime, im just another dime to the nursery rhyme of mr your not on time
+It aint a crime, I'm just another dime
+To the nursery rhyme
+Of Mr your not on time

-as he licks his lips
+As he licks his lips
-gives his cuffs a twist
+Gives his cuffs a twist
-but, i wont let him slap my wrist
+But, i wont let him slap my wrist

-hes a cactus thorn
+Hes a cactus thorn
-if my pants are torn
+If my pants are torn
-but, all his scorn
+But, all his scorn
-is just a joke to me
+Is just a joke to me

-im just blowing rings
+I'm just blowing rings
-hes typing things
+Hes typing things
-never knew the sping
+Never knew the spring
 was even coming

-ill be marching on
+I'll be marching on
-before the sun is gone
+Before the sun is gone
-he thinks its wrong
+He thinks its wrong
-i think its funny
+I think its funny